Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contracts

+The content of a Contract is defined in the object `.components/schemas/contractContent` of the [OpenAPI Specification](./manager.yaml)

 ### Contract Validation {#contract_validation}

 - A Contract ID is provided as a UUID V4 in the field `contract.id`.